kegsay/github-pull-review/README.md

 This is all also hosted on [Github pages](http://kegsay.github.io/github-pull-review/) but you can also `git clone` this repo and run it locally.

+## Access tokens

+You need to provide an access token in order to access the Github APIs.
+You can create a "Personal Access Token" in your account settings.
+A token is required in order to leave comments!

 ## Building locally
 First, `git clone` this repo.
 Then: